Today on Menu Dry Garlic Chutney Powder-Lahsun Chutney – Maharashtrian Special!

 It can be stored in refrigerator up to 2 weeks.

-If you are a Garlic love then, this garlic chutney for vada pav is must try.
+This garlic chutney for vada pav is must try.
 Do try and pour your thoughts!

 Catch you with more yummy updates,